arylwen/mlk8s/docs/devbox/docker.md

 # docker
 Docker is needed to build container images.
-Snap install ismore secure, can only run in $HOME.
+Snap install is more secure, can only run in $HOME.

 ```
 sudo snap install docker